awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

    You must provide the table name, its primary key, and the provisioned throughput values\.
 For the global secondary index, you must provide the index name, its provisioned throughput settings, the attribute definitions for the index sort key, the key schema for the index, and the attribute projection\.

-1. Execute the `CreateTable` method by providing the request object as a parameter\.
+1. Run the `CreateTable` method by providing the request object as a parameter\.

 The following C\# code example demonstrates the preceding steps\.
 The code creates a table \(`WeatherData`\) with a global secondary index \(`PrecipIndex`\)\.
 The index partition key is `Date` and its sort key is `Precipitation`\.
 All of the table attributes are projected into the index\.
 Users can query this index to obtain weather data for a particular date, optionally sorting the data by precipitation amount\.